-Take a look at the best among indie films of 2018 that definitely deserve your attention.
+Take a look at the best indie films of 2018, ranging from horror pieces to drama darlings.

-Enjoy and don’t forget to share your favorite indie movies from 2018.
+Enjoy and don’t forget to share your favorite indie movies from 2018 in the comments.

 Note: there isn’t any particular order for these movies.

 If you like: Ex Machina mostly, but also many other indie sci-fi

 Serbian sci-fi sounds like Malaysian black metal – truly exotic and also inexplicably funny as a concept itself.
 Ederlezi Rising (2018) had my interest for more reasons – it was the most walked-out-of movie of the Warsaw Film Festival, and its main star is Stoya, an adult movie star.
 A disaster was written all over it.